tawebbcn/bcn-webdev-checklists/mini-projects.md

   - e.g.: `I have an error that says "foo undefined on line x"`

 # Examples

+These are examples of cool stuff in a cool environment, but students need to pick one tiny thing and focus on the tiny thing only!

 - Scroll animations
   - https://myfood.eu/